Festival Management and Curation

 17-19 August 2017

 Curated by Danielle Bentley, Restrung showcased over 50 artists who blur the lines between classical, electronica, folk, jazz, and artistic disciplines over three days of concerts, free events and string-inspired installation works.
 Restrung once more provided vital support for Brisbane’s indie classical music ecology through performances, audience development, networking, commissioning and collaboration.
 New in 2017 was the successful forging of partnerships with other festivals - Darwin Festival and Supersense (Mel), enabling three international acts.

-Performances included: Oliver Coates (UK), Cleek Shrey (US), Cris Derksen (Canada), Muscle Memory: Reflex by Collusion with Queensland Ballet Academy, Zen Zen Zo & the Viola Cloning Project, Rafael Karlen and Steve Newcomb, Monique Clare, David Bentley with William Barton, The Noise (Syd), The Scrapes and visual artist Pat Hoffie.
+Performances included: Oliver Coates (UK), Cleek Shrey (US), Cris Derksen (Canada), Muscle Memory: Reflex by Collusion with Queensland Ballet Academy, Zen Zen Zo & the Viola Cloning Project, Rafael Karlen and Steve Newcomb, Topology, Monique Clare, David Bentley with William Barton, The Noise (Syd), The Scrapes and visual artist Pat Hoffie.

 Restrung: Sounds Unbound, Brisbane Powerhouse

 A celebration of genre-bending strings-driven music bridging the borders between rock, folk, world music, jazz, contemporary classical and electronica.

 Restrung premiered two trailblazing productions; Nightingale Floor by Sallie Campbell, and A Transient Beauty (nominated twice by Dance Australia) featuring Collusion Music, choreographer Gareth Belling and four of Queensland's leading dancers: Gareth Belling, Rachael Walsh, Melissa Tattam and Janette Mulligan.